splx-ai/agentic-radar/README.md

 ## Community 🤝

 We welcome contributions from the AI and security community!
-Join our [Discord community](https://discord.gg/QZQpef5PsD) to connect with other developers, discuss features, get support and contribute to **Agentic Radar** 🚀
+Join our [Discord community](https://discord.gg/QZQpef5PsD) or [Slack community](https://join.slack.com/t/splxaicommunity/shared_invite/zt-31b3hc3mt-A0v78qztTIMSNBg6y~WOAA) to connect with other developers, discuss features, get support and contribute to **Agentic Radar** 🚀

 If you like what you see, give us a star!
 It keeps us inspired to improve and innovate and helps others discover the project 🌟